 The only other “popular” host that regularly beats these prices is NameCheap.
 It's also worth noting, however, that Google Domains has seen a decrease in costs per domain over time, and they have also been first to offer certain domain name types or Top Level Domains (TLDs such as .com’s or .net’s.

 All other domain types are also competitively priced and often will beat the price of the competition by a few dollars for the most popular domain endings.
 When you figure in all of the at-cost features Google offers, or the fact that they take care of secure and private registrations free of charge, that's bargain pricing no matter how you look at it.

-When you compare Google Domains to GoDaddy based on price, it's no contest.
-Not only does Google Domains offer the better service, but they also offer it for a few dollars less per year.
+When you compare GoDaddy to Google Domains based on price, it's no contest.
+Not only does Google Domains offer better service, but they also offer it for a few dollars less per year.

-In addition, you also get free WHOIS privacy protection with Google, something GoDaddy charges even more for, and for every domain you register with them.
+In addition, you also get free WHOIS privacy protection with Google, something GoDaddy charges even more for and it's additional for every domain you register with them.

 If you like GoDaddy hosting, you can also register your domains with Google Domains and then link them to GoDaddy hosting.
 This gives you several advantages while saving you money.

 BlueHost is partnered with Google Domains to provide seamless integration.
 It is the only “true” third party hosting service that is currently partnered and integrates this easily.